bnb-chain/BEPs/BEP3.md

     2. `_randomNumberHash`: `sha256(_randomNumber, _timestamp)`
     3. `_heightSpan` is the number of blocks to wait before the asset can be refunded
     4. `_receiverAddr` is the Ethereum address of swap counter party
-    5. `_bep2Sender` the swap sender address on Binance Chain
+    5. `_bep2Sender` the swap sender address on BNB Beacon Chain
-    6. `_bep2Recipient` is the recipient address on Binance Chain.
+    6. `_bep2Recipient` is the recipient address on BNB Beacon Chain.
     7. `_outAmount` is the swapped out ERC20 token.
-    8. `_bep2Amount` is the expected received BEP2 token on Binance Chain.
+    8. `_bep2Amount` is the expected received BEP2 token on BNB Beacon Chain.
 2. function **refund**(bytes32 _swapID)
     1. `_swapID `: `sha256(swap.randomNumberHash, swap.From, swap.SenderOtherChain)`
 3. function **claim**(bytes32 _swapID, bytes32 _randomNumber)